-Pulmonary rehabilitation is defined as "a comprehensive intervention based on thorough patient assessment followed by patient-tailored therapies that include, but are not limited to, exercise training, education, self-management intervention aiming at behavior change, designed to improve the physical and psychological condition of people with chronic respiratory disease and to promote the long-term adherence to health-enhancing behaviors."237
+Pulmonary rehabilitation is defined as "a comprehensive intervention based on thorough patient assessment followed by patient-tailored therapies that include, but are not limited to, exercise training, education, self-management intervention aiming at behavior change, designed to improve the physical and psychological condition of people with chronic respiratory disease and to promote the long-term adherence to health-enhancing behaviors."248

-Pulmonary rehabilitation should be considered part of integrated patient management, and usually includes a range of healthcare professionals to ensure optimum coverage of the many aspects involved.
-Patients should undergo careful assessment prior to enrollment, including identification of the patient's goals, specific healthcare needs, smoking status, nutritional health, self-management capacity, health literacy, psychological health status and social circumstances, comorbid conditions as well as exercise capabilities and limitations.
-Optimum benefits are achieved from programs lasting 6 to 8 weeks.
-Available evidence indicates that there are no additional benefits from extending pulmonary rehabilitation to 12 weeks.
-Supervised exercise training at least twice weekly is recommended, and this can include any regimen from endurance training, interval training, resistance/strength training; upper and lower limbs ideally should be included as well as walking exercise; flexibility, inspiratory muscle training and neuromuscular electrical stimulation can also be incorporated.
-In all cases the rehabilitation intervention (content, scope, frequency, and intensity) should be individualized to maximize personal functional gains.
-When the intervention includes ongoing feedback (telephone calls, biofeedback provided via pedometer and progressive goal setting) but the program is not supervised, it is no more effective in improving physical activity than a walking program with no feedback.
-The importance of long-term behavior change to improve physical functionality, and reduce the psychological impact of COPD, should be emphasized to the patient.
+Pulmonary rehabilitation should be considered part of integrated patient management, and usually includes a range of healthcare professionals to ensure optimum coverage of the many aspects involved.249 Patients should undergo careful assessment prior to enrollment, including identification of the patient's goals, specific healthcare needs, smoking status, nutritional health, self-management capacity, health literacy, psychological health status and social circumstances, comorbid conditions as well as exercise capabilities and limitations.^{250,251} Optimum benefits are achieved from programs lasting 6 to 8 weeks.
+Available evidence indicates that there are no additional benefits from extending pulmonary rehabilitation to 12 weeks.251 Supervised exercise training at least twice weekly is recommended, and this can include any regimen from endurance training, interval training, resistance/strength training; upper and lower limbs ideally should be included as well as walking exercise; flexibility, inspiratory muscle training and neuromuscular electrical stimulation can also be incorporated.
+In all cases the rehabilitation intervention (content, scope, frequency, and intensity) should be individualized to maximize personal functional gains.251 When the intervention includes ongoing feedback (telephone calls, biofeedback provided via pedometer and progressive goal setting) but the program is not supervised, it is no more effective in improving physical activity than a walking program with no feedback.252 The importance of long-term behavior change to improve physical functionality, and reduce the psychological impact of COPD, should be emphasized to the patient.

-The benefits to COPD patients from pulmonary rehabilitation are considerable (Table 3.8), and rehabilitation has been shown to be the most effective therapeutic strategy to improve shortness of breath, health status and exercise tolerance.
-Pulmonary rehabilitation is appropriate for most patients with COPD; improved functional exercise capacity and health related quality of life have been demonstrated across all grades of COPD severity, although the evidence is especially strong in patients with moderate to severe disease.
-Even patients with chronic hypercapnic failure show benefit.
-Limited data exist regarding the effectiveness of pulmonary rehabilitation after an acute exacerbation of COPD, but systematic reviews have shown that among those patients who have had a recent exacerbation (≤ 2 weeks from prior hospitalization), pulmonary rehabilitation can reduce readmissions and mortality.
-However, initiating pulmonary rehabilitation before the patient's discharge may compromise survival through unknown mechanisms.
-Pulmonary rehabilitation also ranks as one of the most cost-effective treatment strategies, with an estimated cost per quality-adjusted life year (QALY) of £2,000-£8,000.
-238
+The benefits to COPD patients from pulmonary rehabilitation are considerable (Table 3.8), and rehabilitation has been shown to be the most effective therapeutic strategy to improve shortness of breath, health status and exercise tolerance.253 Pulmonary rehabilitation is appropriate for most patients with COPD; improved functional exercise capacity and health related quality of life have been demonstrated across all grades of COPD severity, although the evidence is especially strong in patients with moderate to severe disease.
+Even patients with chronic hypercapnic failure show benefit.254